School lunches coming for remote learners

-Newton USD 373 anticipates serving lunches to students attending school online next week — but the details of how those lunches will be distributed is still up in the air.
+NEWTON—Students attending school online with the Newton USD 373 district may get free lunches later this week — but the details of how those lunches will be distributed is still up in the air.

-As school restarted for the fall semester, meals have not been available to students outside of school buildings as the district has worked to not only bring funding from USDA to the district for free meals, but with a distribution plan accounting for how students attend school.
+Even though school restarted for the fall semester on September 3, meals have not been available to students outside of school buildings as the district has worked to not only bring funding from USDA to the district for free meals, but with a distribution plan accounting for how students attend school.

 Starting those meals Sept.
 16 would mean affected students have been without meals for eight days of school, spread over three calendar weeks.